 - 2002 AHRC Masters Studentship: approx. £15,000 Funded fees and living expenses for a one year MPhil degree in ‘Architecture and the Moving Image’.Industrial Relevance

 - My research involves the design of digital artefacts and systems and, as such I have collaborated with companies including Microsoft Research and Philips Research.

-I am currently Director of the MA in Design and Emergence (MA_DE).
+I am currently Director of the MSc in Experimental Architecture.
 This has involved creating a new curriculum and three new modules: